3 Tests for Data Criticality in EAM: What Stays and What Goes

 2. Does the data pertain to scheduling preventive measures?

-Proactive EAM is a balanced combination of the preventive and the predictive (with a little prescriptive thrown in for good measure, thanks to cognitive EAM solutions).
+Proactive enterprise asset management (EAM) is a balanced combination of the preventive and the predictive (with a little prescriptive thrown in for good measure, thanks to cognitive EAM solutions).

 Valuable preventive maintenance data includes any information that would trigger an alert for maintenance unrelated to real-time performance: an expired bearing, a belt that has exceeded its nth rotation, a subassembly that has passed its warranty, etc. Although no mechanical failure has occurred yet, each of these events would lead to at least an inspection and at most a work order.
 Less obviously, this also includes resources such as historical data on equipment, operational